-Injection of CAPA peptide was previously demonstrated to have no effect on the survival of D. melanogaster following 1 h at -6° C (Terhzaz et al., 2015).
+Injection of CAPA peptide was previously demonstrated to have no effect on the survival of D. melanogaster following 1 h at -6°C (Terhzaz et al., 2015).
 Our approach in the present study differed in that the flies were instead subjected to a chronic exposure to a less extreme temperature (16 h at 0°C).
-Here, flies injected with a low dose of CAPA (10-15 mol l-1) 30 min before they were removed from the cold suffered greater chilling injury, while those injected with a high dose $(10^{-6} \text{ mol } 1^{-1})$ were significantly less injured than control flies 24 h following the cold stress.
-Injuries suffered from chilling in the absence of ice formation are often conceptually divided into direct chilling injury (resulting from severe acute cold stress) and indirect chilling injury (resulting from chronic, but milder cold stress).
+Here, flies injected with a low dose of CAPA (10-15 M) 30 mins before they were removed from the cold suffered greater chilling injury, while those injected with a high dose (10-6 M) were significantly less injured than control flies 24 h following the cold stress.
+Injuries suffered from chilling in the absence of ice formation are often conceptually divided into direct chilling injury (resulting from severe acute cold stress) and indirect chilling injury (resulting from chronic, but more mild cold stress).
 These two forms of injury have also been suggested to be associated with different underlying mechanisms; while direct chilling injury is thought to be a consequence of irreversible membrane phase changes and protein denaturation, indirect chilling injury is instead attributed to a more gradual loss of ion and water balance or oxidative stress (Koštál et al., 2006; Overgaard and MacMillan, 2017; Teets and Denlinger, 2013).
 Our results support the notion that direct and indirect chilling injury are influenced by independent physiological mechanisms, and that neuropeptide effects on ion and water balance may mitigate or exacerbate indirect chilling injury while having little effect on direct chilling injury.
-Regardless of the mechanisms at play, the
+Regardless of the mechanisms at play, the effects of CAPA we observed on survival following cold stress mirror our observations for CCRT; while high doses of CAPA improved chill tolerance in D. melanogaster, low doses had the opposite effect.